 Disable fast startup and restart Windows

-Have you recently installed Windows, or updated?.
-Because, fast startup (or, fast boot in Windows 8) feature comes enabled by default when you perform a clean installation.
+Have you recently installed Windows, or updated it?.
+Because, the fast startup (or, fast boot in Windows 8) feature comes enabled by default when you perform a clean installation.
 This feature saves the OS state to a hibernation file.
 And, help you to boot your computer faster.
 Though, this feature is quite useful to save a few seconds while booting Windows.

 To disable Fast Startup follow these instructions:-